rcrim/website/readme.md

-This is the updated readme file in the new md or MarkDown format.
+This is the updated readme file in the new md or MarkDown format. read it.